Bustling CAN THO Amidst the Serene MEKONG DELTA

 Where to Stay

 Initially, I had planned to do the tour on my own.
-Therefore, I had booked a room at the West Hotel* in Can Tho.
+Therefore, I booked a room at the West Hotel* in Can Tho.
 As I mentioned a couple of times, accommodation in Vietnam is very reasonably priced.
 So I took the opportunity to splurge a bit.

 Hotel pool in Can Tho